sveltia/sveltia-cms/README.md

 ### Better fields/widgets

-- Relation field options are displayed with no performance overhead[^14].
+- Relation field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
 - Required fields, not optional fields, are clearly marked for efficient data entry.
 - Provides a reimagined all-in-one asset selection dialog for file and image fields.
   - [Collection-specific assets](#use-a-custom-media-folder-for-a-collection) will be listed first for easy selection, while all assets can also be displayed in a separate tab[^19].